Struggling to get interviews?

 What’s unique about the Yale resume template?

 The Yale resume template isn’t just for Yale students.
-Anyone can use this format to showcase a wide range of academic, extracurricular, and professional achievements.
+Anyone can use this format to show off a wide range of academic, extracurricular, and professional achievements.

 Here’s how the Yale resume format compares to standard resume templates: